Paul Yanover: Career

 Yanover began his career at Walt Disney Feature Animation in 1991, where he developed software.
 He worked on several films, including Aladdin and Beauty and the Beast.

 In 1999, Yanover left Disney and co-founded Ceiva Logic, a consumer electronics company.
 He returned to the Walt Disney Company three years later and worked on the Walt Disney Parks and Resorts Online team.
 In 2006, Yanover was named executive vice president and managing director of Disney Online.
 He left in December 2010, part of a leadership shakeup after John Pleasants and James Pitaro were named co-presidents of Disney Interactive.

-Fandango

 In October 2012, Yanover was named president of Fandango, a ticketing company founded in 2000.
 He expanded the company through acquisitions, including Movieclips in 2014 and Rotten Tomatoes, a media review site, in 2016.
-In 2018, Fandango expanded its international presence through deals with Cinepolis, Cinemark, National Amusements, and Cinemex, all based in Latin and Central American countries, becoming the largest online ticketer in Latin America.
+In 2018, Fandango expanded its international presence through deals with Cinepolis, Cinemark, National Amusements, and Cinemex, all based in Latin and Central American countries, becoming the largest online ticketer in all of Latin America.
 Yanover left Fandango in 2022.

+In 2023, Yanover became the CEO of Lonely Planet.